Lease Solar and Storage With No Money Down

-Solar leases are a vehicle that can cover 100% of the cost of a solar system with no money down.
-Most solar leases have a term of 20 years, and the property owner does not own the solar system, the leasing company (lessor) owns it.
-The lessor then sells the solar power that the solar system generates, to the property owner, in the form of a lease payment.
-Because the lessor is the owner of the solar system, they receive all of the government incentives, and as a result, most solar lease payments are based on the “net” cost of the solar system to the lessor; the cost of the solar system after all government incentives are deducted from the cost of the system.
-Therefore, a solar lease may be preferable to some property owners for several reasons.
-Those reasons sometimes include the inability to personally utilize the 30% Federal Tax Credit, debt ratio (DTI) or income documentation challenges, or simply the appeal of the 20 year bumper to bumper warranty that most leasing companies offer.
-For those property owners there are two primary types of solar leases; monthly and prepaid.
+Leases are a vehicle that can cover 100% of the cost of a solar & storage system with no money down.
+Most leases have a term of 20 to 25 years; however, the property owner does not own the solar & storage system, the leasing company (lessor) owns it.
+The lessor then sells the power that the system generates, to the property owner, in the form of a lease payment.
+Because the lessor is the owner of the system, they receive all of the government incentives, and as a result, most lease payments are based on the “net” cost of the solar & storage system to the lessor; the cost of the system after all government incentives are deducted from the cost of the system.
+Therefore, a lease may be preferable to some property owners who are unable to utilize the 26% Federal Tax Credit.
+For those property owners there are two primary types of solar leases: monthly and prepaid.